Jonathan Rubio Toro reaches the Portuguese First Division and the Honduran National Team.

 “It’s a huge opportunity for my career”, Jonathan remarks.
 “I really like the organisation of the Swiss, also the quality of life in the Alpine country.
 However, Portugal is a much better option from a footballing point of view, as the league there has a much higher level”.

-Jonathan had been training at the installations here at Fundación Marcet for over three years.
-From the day he arrived in Barcelona the coaches at our football academy had no doubts – the Honduran forward had everything going for him to get to the highest level in football.
+Jonathan had been training at the installations here at Marcet for over three years.
+From the day he arrived in Barcelona the Academies’ coaches had no doubts: the Honduran forward had everything going for him to get to the highest level in football.